 Another wine we cannot fail to mention is Chamdor.
 This is a sparkling non-alcoholic wine, which comes in both sweet red and white.
 This wine is for those who would like to celebrate with wine but without the alcohol content in most wines.

-You may order any of these wines from our website or your drinks of choice for that weekend paaaarty💃.
+You may order any of these wines from our website or your drinks of choice for that weekend relaxation or paaaarty💃.
 We do deliveries within Nairobi and its environs.
 The delivery fee is Ksh 300/- but …..
 You get to enjoy free delivery for orders above Ksh 3,000/-.

 If you wish to come to our shops instead, we are located along Accra Road and Biashara Street, within Nairobi CBD.
 Welcome.